Jesse Winker Player Props: Brewers vs. Reds

 Jesse Winker At The Plate

-- Winker is batting .197 with five doubles, a home run and 23 walks.
+- Winker is hitting .200 with five doubles, a home run and 24 walks.

+- Winker has reached base via a hit in 24 games this year (of 54 played), and had multiple hits in six of those games.

-- He has hit a home run in one of 53 games, and in 0.6% of his plate appearances.
+- He has hit a long ball in one of 54 games, and in 0.6% of his plate appearances.

-- Winker has driven home a run in 12 games this year (22.6%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on two occasions..
+- In 24.1% of his games this year, Winker has driven in at least one run.
+In seven of those games (13.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored at least one run 14 times this year (26.4%), including one multi-run game.
+- He has scored at least one run 14 times this season (25.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.